lapis42/srtgo/README.md

 > Through the keyring module, the information such as username, password, credit card, departure station, and arrival station is stored on the local computer.
 > The ID, password, card number, reservation settings, etc. entered in this program are stored on the local computer through the [keyring module](https://pypi.org/project/keyring/) and are not shared through network transmission to any other location.

-- This program is a macro that automates the reservation of SRT and KTX train tickets.
+- This program is a program that helps you to reserve SRT and KTX train tickets.
 - After the reservation is completed, a Telegram notification will be sent.
 - You can enter your credit card information to be charged immediately after you make your reservation.
-- You can cancel your reservation.
 - You can specify your favorite stations.
-- You can set up child or accessible ticketing.
+- You can set up child or senior ticketing.
+- If tickets are sold out, you can join the waiting list.

 ## Installation / Update
 ```bash